 Note that if a file is opened in append mode, \$fseek is effectively disabled.
 Append mode does not allow overwriting data already in the file, so the write pointer is always positioned at the end of the file for every write.

-"\$ftell" on page 41
+\$ftell

 4.1.28 \$fstrobe